The battleground state of Georgia has recorded a record number of early in-person voters in the 2024 US presidential election.

-A sign instructs Georgians to vote early in the 2024 U.S. presidential election at Atlanta Metropolitan State College on Oct.
-15. (Source: Getty Images) |
+| A sign instructs Georgians to vote early in the 2024 US presidential election at Atlanta Metropolitan State College on October 15.
+(Source: Getty Images) |

 Georgia is one of seven battleground states that will determine the outcome of the US election on November 5.
 With 16 electoral votes, Georgia could be a big step towards gathering the 270 votes needed to become US President.

-Meanwhile, according to the latest AARP poll released on October 15, former President Donald Trump is narrowly leading Vice President Kamala Harris in a head-to-head matchup in the battleground state of Michigan just three weeks before Election Day.
+Meanwhile, according to the latest AARP poll released on October 15, former President Donald Trump is narrowly leading Vice President Kamala Harris in a head-to-head matchup in the battleground state of Michigan just three weeks before election day.

 Specifically, Mr. Trump surpassed his Democratic opponent with a support rate of 49% compared to 48%, while 1% of voters participating in the survey said they would have another choice and 2% were still undecided.

-By age, Trump leads Harris 47%-46% among voters aged 50-65.
-However, the vice president leads his Republican opponent among voters aged 18-34, 54%-40%.
-Harris also leads among voters over 65, with 53% support compared to Trump’s 42%.
+By age, Mr. Trump leads Ms. Harris 47%-46% among voters 50-65.
+However, the current Vice President is ahead of his Republican opponent among voters 18-34, 54%-40%.
+Ms. Harris also leads among voters over 65, winning 53% support compared to Mr. Trump's 42%.

-Among voters registered to vote early in several battleground states, the former president has a slight advantage, with 48% support compared to 47% for Harris, according to a recent Harvard CAPS survey.
+Among voters registered to vote early in several battleground states, the former president has a slight advantage, with 48% support compared to 47% for Ms. Harris, according to a recent Harvard CAPS survey.

 The AARP poll was conducted from October 2-8, with the participation of 1,382 potential voters and has a margin of error of 4%.